 Ticagrelor in clinical trials

-A Phase 1 trial (NCT03126695) in healthy volunteers examined how well the body absorbed ticagrelor from different types of tablets.
-Its results are also expected soon.
+A Phase 1 trial (NCT03126695) in 44 healthy volunteers examined how well the body absorbed ticagrelor from different types of oral tablets.
+The study completed in 2017 and results were published in August 2019.
+The results showed that all formulations were well-tolerated with similar bioavailability of the drug.